agv-polsl/minimu-ahrs/README.md

 # Minimu AHRS

 AHRS Kalman based system using Pololu Minimu-9 v5 sensor combo.
-This is a demo utlising Linux Minimu reader and Kalman filter AHRS libraries.
+This is a demo utilising Linux Minimu reader and Kalman filter AHRS libraries.

-For more detail please visit submodules with mentioned libraries in the `lib` directory.
+For more detail please visit submodules with the mentioned libraries in the `lib` directory.

 ## Build